 What Is PEP Screening?

-A PEP (Politically Exposed Person) screening, often referred to as PEP checks, is a process used to determine whether a customer, user, or business partner appears on any official PEP lists.
-These lists are maintained and regularly updated by government agencies, public registries, and third-party databases.
-The purpose of PEP checks is to identify individuals in prominent public roles or those closely connected to them, as they are considered at higher risk for activities such as corruption, bribery, and money laundering.
+PEP (Politically Exposed Person) screening, often referred to as PEP checks, is a process used to determine whether a customer, user, or business partner appears on any official PEP list.
+These lists are maintained and regularly updated by government agencies, public registries and third-party databases.
+The purpose of PEP checks is to identify individuals in prominent public roles or those closely connected to them who are considered at higher risk for activities such as corruption, bribery and money laundering.

 The screening process typically involves comparing customer data against PEP databases using advanced algorithms and data-matching techniques to account for variations like name spellings or aliases.
 Once a potential PEP is flagged, enhanced due diligence (EDD) may be conducted to gather more information about their source of wealth, business relationships, and transaction history.
 This thorough evaluation helps compliance teams assess risk levels and ensures adherence to legal obligations aimed at reducing money laundering and terrorist financing.